cloudmesh-community/hid-sp18-505/tutorial/graphql.md

 The preferred method for developing python based projects is to use a separate environment for each python project.
 There are several ways to accomplish this.
 The first is by creating a docker image and container for the project.
 This is recommended, but not covered in this tutorial.
 The second method is by installing and using pyenv's virtualenv plugin, this assumes the user has already installed and configured pyenv.

-**GVL: DO NOT USE NUMBERS HERE AS SECTION NUMBERS MUST STAY VARIABLE**

 ## Using Virtualenv

-First Access the command line.
+First, access the command line.
 Next, install pyenv-virtualenv while following the instructions provided at

 * <https://github.com/pyenv/pyenv-virtualenv>

-Or better use our handbook and follow the instructions provided there.
+Or better, use our handbook and follow the instructions provided there.
 At the command prompt type:

 	git clone https://github.com/pyenv/pyenv-virtualenv.git $(pyenv root)/plugins/pyenv-virtualenv
 	echo 'eval "$(pyenv virtualenv-init -)"' >> ~/.bashrc